barbaraeguche/cartdash/readme.md

 ## features 👾
 - **title:** description
+- add grocery
-- edit
+- edit grocery
-- create
-- delete
+- delete grocery
 - pymongo db
+- clean + responsive ui
+- toast notifications

 ## limitations 🚨
 - **title:** description
+- after editing, the ui tweaks places then moves to its original spot

 ## what I learned 💭
 first time using flask and pymongo, learned to use http request file, also using vite